 - NCUA Connect is designed with several user role options and embraces least privilege requirements providing secure access only to information within their purview.

 - Data is encrypted in transit and at rest.

 - Once a user has an approved NCUA Connect account, NCUA must approve access to specific applications.

-5. What Are NCUA’s Information Security Requirements?
+What Are the NCUA’s Information Security Requirements?

 The NCUA exercises great care in protecting sensitive information such as personally identifiable information and its information systems.
 As a federal agency, the NCUA must comply with security standards for federal information and information systems.
 All systems operated by the NCUA must meet the minimum information security requirements established by the National Institute of Standards and Technology.
 In addition to NIST standards and guidelines, the NCUA is subject to federal statutes such as the Federal Information Security Modernization Act of 2014, the E-Government Act of 2002, the Privacy Act of 1974 and various OMB policies and guidance concerning federal information management, FISMA reporting, and privacy.

 The NCUA uses administrative, technical, and physical controls, including but not limited to: assessment and authorization of information systems; proactive threat assessments and continuous monitoring; and annual general and role-based security training for employees and contractors.

 The Office of the Inspector General conducts independent audits, investigations and other activities to verify the NCUA’s compliance with applicable standards, laws and regulations related to privacy and information security.
 The derived reports are used to keep the NCUA Board and U.S. Congress informed of any deviation from requirements.Close and return to top